 Introduction

 Bovine mastitis remains the most economically consequential disease in the global dairy industry, with subclinical mastitis (SCM) representing its most prevalent and insidious form (Miller and Dorn, 1990; Sadat et al., 2023).
 This complex disease constitutes approximately 21% of reported dairy cattle diseases and has an annual incidence of 37%, severely compromising herd productivity, farm profitability, and the quality and safety of the milk supply.
 Unlike its clinical counterpart, SCM presents no visible changes in the udder or milk, leading to frequent underdiagnosis and silent deterioration of herd health.
-The condition persistently impairs milk yield, alters milk composition by reducing casein and fat content, and significantly elevates somatic cell counts (SCC), which serve as the internationally accepted gold standard biomarker for monitoring udder health and milk quality (Tejbeer et al., 2018).
+The condition persistently impairs milk yield, alters milk composition by reducing casein and fat content, and significantly elevates somatic cell counts (SCC), (Tejbeer et al., 2018).
 An SCC exceeding 200,000 cells/mL in composite milk typically signifies an active intramammary inflammatory response, most commonly triggered by a bacterial infection.

 The economic impact of SCM is multifaceted and severe, arising directly from reduced milk production, the need to discard abnormal milk, costs associated with veterinary treatment and antibiotics, and the potential for cases to progress to more severe clinical disease (Sinha et al., 2014).
-Within India's vital dairy sector—a key component of agricultural livelihoods and food security—the economic burden is particularly acute.
+Within India's vital dairy sector a key component of agricultural livelihoods and food security the economic burden is particularly acute.
 As rising global and domestic demand for high-quality, premium milk intensifies, the need for effective mastitis control becomes paramount.
 The financial strain on producers is significant, with recent estimates indicating daily income losses per cow ranging from ₹306 to ₹335 due to mastitis (Wani et al., 2022).
-This underscores that early detection and effective, sustainable prevention strategies are not merely technical goals but critical economic imperatives for safeguarding animal welfare, ensuring milk quality, and sustaining the long-term profitability and viability of dairy enterprises.
+This underscores that early detection and effective, sustainable prevention strategies are not merely technical goals but critical economic imperatives for safeguarding animal welfare, ensuring milk quality and sustaining the long-term profitability and viability of dairy enterprises.

 Effective management of SCM hinges on a two-pronged approach: rapid identification and consistent prevention.
 Early identification of udder health issues is foundational for initiating timely interventions before production losses escalate.
 On-farm diagnostic tools, such as rapid test kits, empower farmers to monitor herd health proactively.
 For instance, the TANUCHEK SCC test kit enables prompt, cow-side SCM detection, facilitating immediate management decisions without the delay of laboratory analysis (Sukumar et al., 2019).
 Concurrently, post-milking teat disinfection is a universally endorsed cornerstone of mastitis control programs, designed to eliminate pathogens acquired during the milking process and to protect the teat orifice between milkings (Bharathy and Vasanthakumar, 2024).

 While traditional iodine- or chlorhexidine-based teat dips are widely used, newer formulations, including protective spray-on films, offer a practical and often more user-friendly alternative.
 These sprays form a durable, flexible film that adheres to the teat skin, providing sustained antimicrobial activity and a persistent physical barrier against environmental pathogens such as Staphylococcus aureus and Escherichia coli (Jadhav et al., 2018; Divyalakshmi et al., 2025).
 The exploration of phytotherapeutic ingredients has further expanded the available tools.
-Recent research into natural essential oil formulations shows considerable promise for udder health, combining antimicrobial, anti-inflammatory, and skin-conditioning properties.
-Mendake et al. (2025) demonstrated that a teat spray containing Eucalyptus, Lavender, Tea tree, and Peppermint oils significantly reduced SCC, effectively alleviating SCM and highlighting the potential of botanicals in veterinary practice.
+Recent research into natural essential oil formulations shows considerable promise for udder health, combining antimicrobial, anti-inflammatory and skin-conditioning properties.
+Mendake et al. (2025) demonstrated that a teat spray containing Eucalyptus, Lavender, Tea tree and Peppermint oils significantly reduced SCC, effectively alleviating SCM and highlighting the potential of botanicals in veterinary practice.